jicarrozzo/market-list/README.md

 # Synchronized Supermarket List

 The challange is to create a realtime synchornize shared supermarket list using Ionic and Google Firestore RTDB.
+After stage 3 the app should be running on Android.
+Analize the posibility of using Capacitor instead of Cordova

 ## Stages:
 ### Stage 1: "The List"

 Create the app with 3 sections:
 1. An "Add Item" button
 2. A list of items
 3. An item form